 For a more traditional weightlifting program, check out Body Beast.
 This 90-day body-building program uses dynamic set training (a combination of different weight training strategies), which can help both men and women burn fat and build lean mass.
 Indeed, there are plenty of women who have gained serious muscle with this program.

 Another option is The Master’s Hammer and Chisel.
-“It’s a comprehensive resistance training program that includes stabilization training, muscular endurance training, muscular hypertrophy, absolute strength, and power,” says Stephanie Saunders, NASM-CPT, Beachbody’s Executive Director of Fitness.
+“It’s a comprehensive resistance training program that includes stabilization training, muscular endurance training, muscular hypertrophy, absolute strength, and power,” says Stephanie Saunders, NASM-CPT, BODi’s vice president of fitness programming.
 Created by trainers Autumn Calabrese of 21 Day fix and Sagi Kalev of Body Beast, it employs both HIIT and traditional strength training to maximize your body-sculpting results.

 If you don’t have a lot of time to spare, 22-Minute Hard Corps is for you.
 “It’s a military-inspired training program that uses bodyweight and resistance training to create strength and increase muscle mass in just 22 minutes a day,” Saunders says.
 How’s that for time efficiency?